shahkibria/MechaCar_Statistical_Analysis/README.md

 ## Tools used

-R-programming , tidyverse, ggplot2, Hypothesis Testing, Regressional Analysis
+R-programming , tidyverse, ggplot2, Hypothesis Testing, Regression Analysis

 ## Linear Regression to Predict MPG

-In this activity we used multiple regression to predic the mpg of MechaCar prototypes which a number of variables such as car length, weight, spoiler angle etc. Our linear regression resulted in the following linear equation: mpg = (6.267e+00)vehicle_length + (1.245e-03)vehicle_weight + (6.877e-02)spoiler_angle + (3.546e+00)ground_clearance + (-3.411e+00)AWD + (-1.040e+02)
+In this activity we used multiple regression to predict the mpg of MechaCar prototypes which a number of variables such as car length, weight, spoiler angle etc. Our linear regression resulted in the following linear equation: mpg = (6.267e+00)vehicle_length + (1.245e-03)vehicle_weight + (6.877e-02)spoiler_angle + (3.546e+00)ground_clearance + (-3.411e+00)AWD + (-1.040e+02)
 A screenshot of our regression is provided below.